soham901/DSA/python/Sliding Window Maximum/readme.md

 ## Explanation
 I iterate through the array using a sliding window of size `k`, and for each window, I print the window elements along with the maximum value in that window.

 Feel free to use and modify this code as needed.
-If you find it helpful, don't forget to give a shoutout to [@ezsnippet](https://github.com/nwaliaez) for the question! and me for the solution :P
+If you find it helpful, solve this and post it, and don't forget to give a shoutout to [@ezsnippet](https://github.com/nwaliaez) for the question, and to me for the solution :P

 ### [My Solution](/main.py)